deeppavlov/DeepPavlov/deeppavlov/models/classifiers/intents/README.md

 | name                | registered name of tokenizer <br />*SetOfValues*: "nltk_tokenizer"                              |
 | tokenizer           | tokenizer from nltk.tokenize to use  <br />*SetOfValues*:  any method from nltk.tokenize                 |

-### Training on DSTC 2
+### Train on DSTC 2

-To train model again or with other parameters the only actions are to set parameter `train_now` to `True` in `config.json` and set `model_path` to the directory where trained model will be saved (it will be created if does not exist).
+To train model again or with other parameters on DSTC 2 data the only actions are to set parameter `train_now` to `true` in `config.json` and set `model_path` to the directory where trained model will be saved (it will be loaded if model exists, and it will be created otherwise).
- All other parameters of model as well as fasttext model could be changed.
+ All other parameters of model as well as embedder and tokenizer could be changed.
  Then training could be run in the following way:
 ```
 python run_model.py
 ```

-### Training on other dataset
+### Train on other data

-Constructing intents from DSTC 2 makes `IntentDataset` a bit difficult, therefore, another dataset reader `ClassificationDatasetReader` and dataset `ClassificationDataset` are also provided in `deeppavlov/dataset_readers` and `deeppavlov/datasets`.
+Constructing intents from DSTC 2 makes `IntentDataset` a bit difficult.
+Therefore, another dataset reader `ClassificationDatasetReader` and dataset `ClassificationDataset` to work with `.csv` files are also provided in `deeppavlov/dataset_readers` and `deeppavlov/datasets`.

-Training data files `train.csv`, `valid.csv` should be presented in the following form:
+Training data files `train.csv` (and, if exists, `valid.csv`) should be presented in the following form:

 | text         |class_0|class_1|class_2|class_3| ...|
 |------------- |:-----:|:-----:|:-----:|:-----:|:--:|